dataleonlabs/yap/CONTRIBUTING.md

 ## Vocabulary

 * A **Contributor** is any individual creating or commenting an issue or making pull request.
-* A **Committer** is a subset of contributors who have been given write access to the repository.
+* A **Committer** is a contributor who have been given write access to the repository.

 # Logging issues